Product rename for scalabilty

 Process

-As Meta had other products that were similarly around “rights” or “brand safety”, we had to ensure the name we chose fit within the entire product ecosystem.
+As Meta had other products that were similarly around “rights management” or “brand safety” that existed within the same enterprise platform, we had to ensure the name we chose fit within the existing product ecosystem but was broad enough to be future-proof as well.